IbrahimHiarea/Global-Share/README.md

 # Global Share ERP System

 The Global Share ERP System is an innovative web-based application designed to streamline volunteer recruitment, management, and reward systems.
-It incorporates task management, recruitment, and gamification features to enhance employee engagement, promote effective communication, and drive organizational excellence.
+It incorporates task management, recruitment.
 This README file serves as a comprehensive guide to the system, outlining its features, functionality, and technical details.

 ## Introduction
 The purpose of the Global Share ERP System is to address the challenges faced by organizations in managing employee tasks, recruiting the right talent, and promoting employee engagement.
 By providing a comprehensive suite of tools, the system aims to streamline HR processes, facilitate effective communication, and foster a culture of excellence.
 This document serves as a baseline for the development team, providing a clear understanding of the project's goals and objectives.